svenefftinge/xtend-gwt-clientbundle/README.md

 @ImageResources – this annotation is used to specify image resources.
 As value you should type the path to the directory with images.
 All images from the directory will be added as resources.

+For more Xtend goodness for supporting GWT see https://github.com/DJCordhose/todomvc-xtend-gwt

 ### Example of generated code
 ```java